Baaejh/JAVASCRIPT--Weather_API_WebApp/README.md

     API Keys:
 	  The OpenWeatherMaps and Google Maps API's both require an API Key to access the services.
-	  This version of the weather API forecast App is intended for Demonstration or private/personal use, and Contains personal API Keys. a Production ready Version/Build would require a commercial API Key.
+	  This version of the weather API forecast App is intended for Demonstration or private/personal use, and Contains temporary API keys for Demonstration purposes. a Production ready Version/Build would require a commercial/Full access API Keys.

+	  	NOTE: due to the Google Maps API requiring billing info its use is limited, but enough to demonstrate it's functionality within the app

 <b>| Future Updates / Patches: | </b>
 - Functional Rain Radar Layering for the Google Maps API Display.